Digital Marketing Strategies You’re Probably Underutilizing To Attract More Private Pay Clients

 The home care market is crowded, and families have more options than ever.
 While strong referral networks remain important, relying solely on offline word-of-mouth leaves your agency invisible to the growing number of families searching online for trusted agencies.

-The reality is that many home care agencies are missing low-lift digital opportunities that could dramatically increase visibility and generate leads.
+The reality is that many home care agencies are missing low-lift digital opportunities that could dramatically increase visibility, generate leads and smooth their demand curve.
 From search engines to email marketing, the right combination of strategies can ensure your agency stands out when families are actively making decisions about care.

 At Clara Home Care, we’ve seen how relatively simple digital tactics can create a steady pipeline of qualified leads.
 Over seven months, Clara’s organic traffic from search engines grew by 670%, bringing in tens of thousands of visitors – and many private pay clients – without hiring a full marketing team.

-Below are five digital marketing strategies that home care agencies typically underutilize – and how you can implement them to diversify your acquisition channels and attract more private pay clients.
+Below are four digital marketing strategies that home care agencies typically underutilize – and how you can implement them to diversify your acquisition channels and attract more private pay clients.

 1. Search Engine Optimization (SEO)